wp-plugins/the-attached-image/readme.txt

 You can ask me it by leaving a comment on that post I linked to in the last question, you can send an email via the contact form on that website or you can send me an email straight to pablorobinson[at]gmail[dot]com.

 == Changelog ==

+= 2.5.9.2 =
+* Added cleaner code for displaying full image contributed by Upekshapriya.

 = 2.5.9.1 =
 * Fixed problem with img tag ignoring the disable command when using in post image functionallity.